 In Japan, there is a market in which participants lend and borrow debt and equity securities without collateral from financial institutions under agreements known as lending and borrowing debt and equity securities contracts.
 Under the agreement, the Company loans equity securities without collateral.
-The Company has loaned ¥324,000 thousand (\$ 2,758 thousand) of available-for-sale securities to the financial institution as of March 31, 2006.
+The Company has loaned \(\xi\)324,000 thousand and \(\xi\)218,000 thousand (\(\xi\)1,854 thousand) of available-for-sale securities to the financial institution as of March 31, 2006 and 2007, respectively.